DENTAL EMERGENCIES HAPPEN

 When you call our office with a dental emergency, our reception staff will do their best to have you booked to see us as soon as possible.
 If you are unsure if your concern is an emergency, or are unsure how to handle your dental emergency, our staff is always happy to help address your concerns in a friendly manner.

-Try to rest and relax as much as possible in the time before your dental emergency can be treated.
+Try to rest and relax as much as possible in the time before your dental emergency in Edmonton can be treated.
 Taking care to avoid hot and cold foods and drinks, and not chewing with the sore or broken tooth can help mitigate some of the discomfort you may be feeling.